vectordotdev/vector/docs/specs/instrumentation.md

 As described in the [events](#events) section, all errors must emit as events to drive log and metric emission.
-Because errors can be transient and recoverable, errors MUST be able to log at warning and error levels:
+Because errors can be transient and recoverable, errors MUST be able to log at warning and error levels to distinguish these types of errors:

 * MUST emit at the [error level](#error-level) if the error requires user attention, otherwise the error MUST emit at the [warning level](#warning-level)
-  * Retryable errors only require user attention when the retry count is >= 3
+  * Retryable errors, such a retryable HTTP requests, MUST emit at the warning level since these errors could recover.
+Secondary signals, such as back pressure will alert the user.

 #### Warning level